 BPCA Hosts Public Hearing About North/West Resiliency Project

 On September 18, the Battery Park City Authority hosted a public hearing at Stuyvesant High School to review the Draft Environmental Impact Statement (DEIS) for its North/West Resiliency Project.
 This hearing began with a presentation summarizing the DEIS.
-All questions raised by the audience were recorded, and detailed answers provided in writing when the DEIS is updated as a Final Environmental Impact Statement in December.
+All questions raised by the audience were recorded, and detailed answers are to be provided in writing when the DEIS is updated as a Final Environmental Impact Statement in December.

 All of these steps are mandated under the New York’s State Environmental Quality Review Act.
 At the same time, the BPCA is also complying with the local version of this statute, the City Environmental Quality Review.
 Both laws require government agencies to document possible negative impacts from any project they are considering, and to formulate mitigation strategies to address these concerns.